rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter07_case-pharma.md

-# Chapter 7 — Pharmaceutical Case Study
+# Chapter 7 — Case Study 1 — API Assay in Tablets

 In this chapter, we present a realistic **GMP pharmaceutical example** to demonstrate the complete Monte Carlo workflow — from defining inputs to interpreting results.